CyrusNajmabadi/lang-design/KeyValuePairCorrespondence.md

     Dictionary<string, int> nameToAge = [.. defaultValues, otherMap.Single(predicate)];
     ```

-    Here, being able to 'spread' in another collection (which would normally be some `IEnumerable<KeyValuePair<>>`) is desirable.
+    Here, being able to 'spread' in another collection (which would normally be some `IEnumerable<KeyValuePair<,>>`) is desirable.
 Similarly, being able to add individual pairs found through some means, without having to decompose into `k: v` syntax, is equally preferable.

 ## KeyValuePair transparency